kelemen/JTrim/subprojects/jtrim-stream/readme.md

 - `FluentSeqGroupMapper`: A fluent style builder for `SeqMapper`.
 - `FluentSeqConsumer`: A fluent style builder for `SeqMapper`.
 - `FluentSeqGroupConsumer`: A fluent style builder for `SeqGroupConsumer`.
+- `AsyncProducers`: Contains factory methods connect an asynchronous data source to a synchronous producer.